BlueKittyMeow/posa-wiki/docs/phase-2a.md

 > This order ensures migrations are ready before any schema changes (auth, FTS5) and groups related work together.
 >
 > --- Claude

+## Codex Follow-up

+- **Scope discipline**: Gemini and Claude flagged smart enhancements (FTS5 search, caching, context processors), but these stretch beyond the Phase 2A mandate.
+Let’s log them for Phase 2B/2C so 2A stays focused on stability plumbing (config, logging, CSRF, auth groundwork, pagination).
+- **Config plan alignment**: I’m on board with the single `config.py` that loads environment secrets.
+We just need to ensure the secret key comes from `.env`/environment and fails fast if missing in production.
+- **Logging snippet**: The rotating file handler example is good; add `Path('logs').mkdir(exist_ok=True)` (or similar) before attaching the handler so deployments don’t crash when the directory is absent.
+- **Error templates**: Fully agree—extend `base.html` so theme switching and navigation persist on 404/500 pages.
+- **Pagination helper**: Claude’s helper assumes an ORM.
+We’ll craft a SQLite-friendly version that does an explicit `COUNT(*)` plus `LIMIT/OFFSET` using `sqlite3` cursors.
+- **Duration parsing**: Adopting the regex-based `format_duration` update is low risk and cleans up odd ISO-8601 cases.
+- **Alembic decision**: If we introduce Alembic now, we must decide whether to keep raw `sqlite3` (requiring batch mode migrations) or adopt SQLAlchemy.
+Worth clarifying before auth tables/FTS5 work begins.
+- **Requirements updates**: Let’s add `Flask-WTF`, `Flask-Login`, and `python-dotenv` with versions compatible with our Python baseline when we do the configuration pass.
+- **Sidebar context processor**: I like the direction, but we should fetch sidebar data per request and close the connection immediately—avoid storing a live connection on `g`.